RameshPrabakar/OHLC/README.md

 Analytical Server "OHLC" (Open/High/Low/Close) time series based on the 'Trades' input dataset.

-### `npm install`

-Dependend packages will install

-### `npm start`
+### How do I get set up? ###

+* Use Git or checkout with SVN using the web URL https://github.com/RameshPrabakar/OHLC.git

+*  Using following command it help to install dependend packages `npm install`

+* Once packages installed goto terminal navigate to project folder and use below command to start project `npm start`

-Runs the app in the development mode.\
+* Runs the app in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-The page will reload if you make edits.\
+* The page will reload if you make edits.\
-You will also see any lint errors in the console.
+* You will also see any lint errors in the console.

 ## Detailed Documentation ##

-You can see the `OHLC BAR` chart with blank values ​​after page render.
-Below that bar chart you will see the `Start` button to start the fake trade and a timer will run next to the button to indicate the end time of the trade.
+* You can see the `OHLC BAR` chart with blank values ​​after page render.
+* Below that bar chart you will see the `Start` button to start the fake trade and a timer will run next to the button to indicate the end time of the trade.

-For the first 15 seconds the 'OHLC Bar' chart will be empty.
-The results will be displayed at the end of 15 seconds.
-The result json will publish the result next to the chart.
+* For the first 15 seconds the 'OHLC Bar' chart will be empty.
+* The results will be displayed at the end of 15 seconds.
+* The result json will publish the result next to the chart.
-This will continue until the sample file data is exhausted
+* This will continue until the sample file data is exhausted.